Misspelled/GetCleanProject/Codebook.md

             tGravityAccMag    | fBodyGyroXYZ
             tBodyAccJerkMag   | fBodyGyroMag
             fBodyAccXYZ       | fBodyGyroJerkMag
-            fBodyAccJerkXYZ   |
+            fBodyAccJerkXYZ   | fBodyAccJerkMag
             fBodyAccMag       |
-            fBodyAccJerkMag   |

 While a number variables were estimated from these signals, only Mean and Standard deviation were kept in the master and transformed data sets

-Mean: Mean value
+`Mean`: Mean value
-Std: Standard deviation
+`Std`: Standard deviation

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle variable:

-gravityMean
-tBodyAccMean
-tBodyAccJerkMean
-tBodyGyroMean
-tBodyGyroJerkMean
+`gravityMean`
+`tBodyAccMean`
+`tBodyAccJerkMean`
+`tBodyGyroMean`
+`tBodyGyroJerkMean`

 The complete list of variables of each feature vector is available in 'features.txt'